Contact

 Staff

-Eric Dunn, Operations Director (530) 265-5961 ext.
+Eric Dunn, Festival Director (530) 265-5961 ext.
 223

 Growing up in the Midwest, Eric’s love of nature and waterways was established early at a summer camp with a focus on extended wilderness tripping in the north woods.
 After crafting his own unique degree at The Ohio State University, Eric began his professional career with over a decade of experience managing and booking musicians at high-profile events around the globe.
 Following years of life in the Midwest he relocated to the Nevada City region in 2012.
 Prior to Wild & Scenic, Eric was the owner & manager of an award-winning essential oils and aromatherapy products company with his wife.
 Eric brings with him to Wild & Scenic a deep well of experience in logistics, marketing, & sales.
+Eric has been a member of the WSFF team since 2019, starting as an On Tour Coordinator and working a variety of roles over the past five years.

 Email Eric